xero-q/ml-linear-regression/README.md

-### ML - Lineal Regression
+### ML - Linear Regression

-Basic example of Lineal Regression using Python and Scikit-learn library.
+Basic example of Linear Regression using Python and Scikit-learn library.